JDS298/cookieAutomation/README.md

 # cookieAutomation
-This extension has not been packaged to use it download extensions to you computer then in chrome navigate to manage extensions and change to developer mode for there select the extension file and you will be able to use it.
+This extension has not been packaged.
+To use it download extension to you computer then in chrome navigate to manage extensions and change it to developer mode.
+From there press upload project and select the extension file and you will be able to use it.